Convolutional causal learning for aerodynamic flows: Results

-{ We perform the present decomposition on the vorticity field $\bm{\omega} (\bm x,t)$, as exhibited in figure~\ref{fig3}.
-Here, the balancing parameter $\beta$ is set to $0.05$.
-The present convolutional causal learning-based approach offers time-varying modes that capture the effect of gust on the lift response, as shown in figure~\ref{fig3}($a$).
-With $\Delta t = 0.0085$, where an almost instantaneous causality is considered, the current approach offers a time-dependent informative mode capturing the influence of the gust on the lift response, as shown in figure~\ref{fig3}($a$).
+We perform the present decomposition on the vorticity field $\bm{\omega} (\bm x,t)$, as exhibited in figure~\ref{fig3}.
+Here, the balancing parameter $\beta$ is set to $0.05$, {although the effect of $\beta$ will be examined later}.
+The present convolutional learning-based approach offers time-varying modes that capture the effect of gust on the lift response, as shown in figure~\ref{fig3}($a$).
+With $\Delta t = 0.0085$, where an almost instantaneous {contribution} is considered, the current approach offers a time-dependent informative mode capturing the influence of the gust on the lift response, as shown in figure~\ref{fig3}($a$).
 At $t = -0.724$, when the gust is still distant from the leading edge, the gust does not appear in the informative mode, implying that the temporal lift variation is determined by flow around a wing, rather than the gust itself.
 Strong impingement of the counter-clockwise vortex near the leading edge introduces a sharp peak in the lift response, as presented in figure~\ref{fig3}($b$).
 Near the peak at $t = -0.299$, the gust appears in the extracted mode since the effect of the gust becomes dominant.
 In contrast, when the lift fluctuation heads to the level of the undisturbed scenario at $t = 0.977$, the separating structure is recognized as less informative than the structure around the airfoil.
-The presence of the gust in the informative mode is observed within a limited time duration, exhibiting that the exerted lift is governed by a finite time causality. }
+The presence of the gust in the informative mode is observed within a limited time duration, exhibiting that the exerted lift is governed by a finite time {interaction}.